vhuynen/CubeCell-AB01-LoRaWAN-Helium-Rain-Gauge/README.md

 ## Prerequisites

-Crafting your own rain gauge, you will require :
+Crafting your own rain gauge, you will require:
 - [CubeCell HTCC AB01](https://heltec.org/project/htcc-ab01/) based on ASR605x chipset and LoRa SX1262 chip, support LoRaWAN 1.0.2 protocol and consumes only **3.5 uA** in deep sleep.
 - A [rain gauge](https://www.aliexpress.com/item/2026877912.html) based on a tipping bucket which activates a magnetic reed switch each time the full bucket toggles.
 - Battery 18650-30Q 3000 mAh (3.7-4.2 Volts)